outfindo/outfindo.dev/_posts/2022-01-22-frontend-engineer-typescript-react.md

 <!--more-->

 There's currently only one frontend guy doing all the work.
-He needs help!
+He needs a partner!

 Join our awesome [team]({{ site.baseurl }}/team)!
 We are scaling our engineering right now.
-The infant hacky two years of Outfindo are over, we are reasonably sure about what we need to build now and need help.
+The infant hacky two years of Outfindo are over, we are reasonably sure about what we need to build now.

 This is an **opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
 If you help us to make it, there's a lot in it for you as well. **There is a challenge here waiting for you.**